magicleap/developer-portal-docs/docs/releases/app-sim-release-notes.md

     * Added Marker Tracking panel that closely mimics the newly added panel in the Hub.

 ## Known Issues
-  * ML Hub and Unity want different versions of <b>adb</b>.
+  * ML Hub and Unity want different versions of `adb`.
 If these are run side-by-side, Unity will unexpectedly kill ML Hub' adb with a console message like
   `Multiple adb server instances found ...`
   This will have the side effect of corrupting any App Sim Device or Hybrid sessions.
   To work around this, have ML Hub use the same adb as Unity.
-  Use the new ML Hub `Setting &gt; General &gt; Developer &gt; Use custom adb` to point to the same version configured under Unity in
-  <code>External Tools &gt; Android &gt; Android SDK tools</code> (adb is at `platform-tools/adb[.exe])`.
+  Use the new ML Hub `Setting > General > Developer > Use custom adb` to point to the same version configured under Unity in `External Tools > Android > Android SDK tools` (adb is at `platform-tools/adb[.exe]`).
   * Running apps that exercise meshing APIs may cause the rendered frame to freeze in Device mode.
-It is advisable to change the *Current resolution scale* on panel *Rendering > Device View* to 0.5 in this case.
+It is advisable to change the `Current resolution scale` on panel `Rendering > Device View` to 0.5 in this case.

 # Version 3.3.0